denoland/docs/runtime/reference/jsx.md

 oldUrl:
   - /deploy/manual/using-jsx/
   - /runtime/manual/advanced/jsx_dom/jsx/
+  - /runtime/manual/advanced/jsx/
 ---

 Deno has built-in support for JSX in both `.jsx` files and `.tsx` files.
-JSX in Deno can be handy for server-side rendering or generating code for consumption in a browser.
+JSX in Deno can be handy for server-side rendering or generating code browser consumption.

 ## Default configuration